Get Licensed as a Group Child Care Home

 * Time will be provied for you to ask questions.

-Step V - Once all required application materials have been submitted and are complete, a licensing consultant will inspect your home to assess compliance with the licensing rules.
+Step V - Once all required application materials have been submitted and are complete, your licensing consultant will inspect your home to assess compliance with the licensing rules.
+Your licensing consultant may take pictures to document their findings.
 It is your responsibility to be in compliance with the rules and law at the time of the inspection and at all times thereafter.
 Some of the items you must have available during the on-site inspection are:

 * At least one functioning multipurpose fire extinguisher, with a rating of not less than 2A-10BC, properly mounted on each floor level that will be used by children in care.
 [R 400.1944(3)]